allen-cell-animated/colorizer-data/README.md

 _**Python utilities to prepare data for the [Timelapse Feature Explorer](https://github.com/allen-cell-animated/timelapse-colorizer)**_

 [Timelapse Feature Explorer](https://github.com/allen-cell-animated/timelapse-colorizer) is a browser-based web app for viewing tracked segmented data.
+This package provides utilities to convert time-series data to the Timelapse Feature Explorer's format.

-Utilities are included in this repository to convert time-series data to the Timelapse Feature Explorer's format.
-Follow our tutorial to get started: [`GETTING_STARTED.ipynb`](./documentation/getting_started_guide/GETTING_STARTED.ipynb)
+**To start converting your own data, [follow our Gettingtutorial (`GETTING_STARTED.ipynb`)](./documentation/getting_started_guide/GETTING_STARTED.ipynb) to get started!**

 You can read more about the data format specification here: [`DATA_FORMAT.md`](./documentation/DATA_FORMAT.md)